anttihil/phoneheim/PLAN.md

 # Plan
 Execute this plan step-by-step.
-1) Extract text from all the pdf files in this repository.
-Write the text into .txt files.
-2) Extract gameplay logic and data from the .txt files.
-Write them into suitable file formats.
+1) Extract gameplay logic and data from the .txt files.
+Write the game logic requirements into suitable files.
-3) Based on your understanding of the game rules, expand the above requirements into more specific feature requirements.
+2) Based on your understanding of the game rules, expand the above requirements into more specific feature requirements.
 Write those requirements into a file.
-4) TDD Loop: write a Playwright UI code to match a single feature requirement, then write the actual code that passes the test.
+3) TDD Loop: write a Playwright UI code to match a single feature requirement, then write the actual code that passes the test.

 # Tech features and stack
 1) No server, only in browser.